-2.6.8 Storage Stability Study
+2.7.8 Storage Stability Study

-To assess the impacts of temperature and relative humidity, a stability analysis of the improved nanoparticle formulation during storage was conducted under various conditions.
-In accordance with ICH recommendations, the Aceclofenac nanoparticle formulation was kept at 4°C in the refrigerator, 25°C in a stability chamber with a humidity of 60%, and 40°C with a temperature of 75% for a period of six months.
-The samples were taken out at intervals of 0, 2, 4, and at the end of 4 months, and their particle size and EE were assessed.
+To assess the impacts of the temperature and relative humidity (RH) on the formulation, a stability study of the improved ACE-SLNs formulation was conducted under various ICH stability conditions such as 4°C (refrigerator), 25°C/60% RH (CRT- Controlled Room Temperature) and 40°C/75% RH (Accelerated Stability condition) for six months.
+The samples were evaluated for particle size and EE at time intervals of 0, 2 months and at the end of 4 months.

 3 RESULTS AND DISCUSSION

-3.1 Physiochemical Characterization of Drug Aceclofenac:
+3.1 Physicochemical Characterization of Drug Aceclofenac:

-All the physiochemical properties were found to be in range according to specification.
-Melting point and partition coefficient value of drug was matched with standard value given in standard monograph (Table 2).
+All the physicochemical properties were found to be within range according to the specification.
+Melting point and partition coefficient value of ACE were matched with the standard value given in the standard monograph (Table 2).

 3.2 Solubility Study of drug in different lipids

-In case of aceclofenac solubility study, it was soluble in acetone, ethanol and chloroform, sparingly soluble in ethanol and alchohol (Table 3).
-Aceclofenac is insoluble in the water.
-The solubility study concludes that aceclofenac was hydrophobic drug.
+In case of ACE solubility study, it was soluble in acetone, ethanol and chloroform, sparingly soluble in ethanol and alchohol (Table 3).
+Aceclofenac is insoluble in water.
+The solubility study concludes that aceclofenac is a hydrophobic drug.

 Table 2 Physiochemical Properties of the Drug Table 3 Solubility Profile of drugs